 If you find yourself unable to pay your student loans because times are tough, here are some student loan repayment options to consider.

-One last note: If you’re struggling to pay your student loans because of the coronavirus epidemic, you should know that all federally held student loans have suspended any principal or interest payments until Sept.
-30, 2020.
+One last note: If you’re struggling to pay your student loans because of the coronavirus pandemic, you should know that all federally held student loans have suspended any principal or interest payments until Dec.
+31, 2020.
 Private student loan servicers aren’t required to offer relief, but many are.
 See Credit Karma’s coronavirus student loan relief hub for more information and contact your loan servicer to see what your options are.

 - Contact your loan servicer to discuss your options